kimpham54/rust-book-homework-kim/README.md

 - trait, known as interfaces in other languages with some differences. groups method signatures together to define a set of behaviours to accomplish some purpose
 - trait bounds
 - coherence restriction property, orphan rule. where traits cannot be implemented on a type that isn't local to your crate code
+- blanket implementations
+- compile time checking
+- lifetimes - every reference in rust has a lifetime, which is the scope for which that reference is valid
+- dangling references - use lifetimes to prevent a program to reference data other than its intended reference
+- borrow checker (the infamous) - compares scopes to determine whether all borrows are valid
+- lifetime annotation syntax
+- lifetme elision rules
+- input/output lifetimes
+- dangling references
+- static

 ## Chapter 11